dlouvier/local-k8s-cosmos/README.md

 The cluster includes Cosmos SDK, which is initialized locally with a local test net that can be queried via the SDK.

-It is designed to run easily in a CI/CD pipeline, as the cluster takes less than a minute to start, demonstrating how it can be provisioned simply and effectively.
+It is designed to run easily in a [CI pipeline](.github/workflows/job.yml), as the cluster takes less than a minute to start, demonstrating how it can be provisioned simply and effectively.

 ## Requirements